MediaComem/docker-brownbag/README.md

 other articles (see the [references](#references) at the bottom).

 Note: some names and IDs shown in sample command outputs are randomly generated or context-dependent, and will differ on your machine.
+Pay attention to the instructions and do not blindly copy-paste commands.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->